 And, by the way, you’ll save on gas as well.

 The next time you see someone in an RV sitting at the side of the road fixing a flat ask yourself, “Were they going too fast?”
-Judging by the evidence, the chances might be pretty good.
+The chances are that might be the case.

 What about Class A Motorhomes?